 Fall: In September, the weather gets cooler, and daily highs drop to below 20 °C. Fall is the rainiest time of the year in Vilnius.
 In October and November, temperatures drop close to 0 °C again.

-Photos: Ville Ryynänen & Tuomas Hauhia
+Photos: Jussi Ryynänen & Tuomas Hauhia